Kings Reveal Social Media Night Details | Sacramento Kings

 In recognition of one of the team’s most liked Instagram posts, an illustration of the squad by Aaron Dana will be reproduced on a limited-edition T-shirt and available for purchase exclusively in-arena at Kings Team Store.

-Throughout the night, social media-themed programming will be highlighted with activations such as a first-of-its-kind hobby horse race, toddler fox trot, Kings Cruising Karaoke with Doug Christie and animoji lip sync challenge.
+Throughout the night, social media-themed programming will be highlighted with activations such as a first-of-its-kind hobby horse race, toddler fox trot, riding in cars with karaoke and animoji lip sync challenge.

 Plus, guests who’re active on Snapchat will be able to share their story of the game with a unique geofilter.